taidalog/taidalab/README.md

 ## Features

-- Repeats providing decimal-to-binary conversion quizzes.
+- Repeats providing conversion or calculation quizzes between decimal numbers and binary numbers.

 ## Usage

 1. Visit [taidalab](http://taidalog.html.xdomain.jp/)
 1. Press the button to the quiz you want to solve.
-1. A decimal (or binary) number will be shown.
+1. A question will be shown.
-1. Enter the binary (or decimal) number of that number and press the button, or just press [Enter] or [return] key.
+1. Enter the answer and press the button, or just press [Enter] or [return] key.
 1. The result will be shown.
 When your answer is correct, a next decimal number will be shown.
 When wrong, you can try again.